Topics in this article

 4.Take inspiration from world of fragrant cooking

 Good cooking inspirations are easier to find than ever.
 I feel like there is no better time to be running a food blog than now.
-Social media is full of such inspiration some are amazing creators.
+Social media is full of such inspiration, some are amazing creators.
 I am in some of the platforms too sharing what I can.
 I apologize I am really slow to catch up in every platform equally.
 I am an old soul.
 I would rather cook and write, most of the time eat.

 Before I ever thought of running a food blog, I used to follow recipes from Gennaro Contaldo religiously and tried to recreate them in my kitchen.
 I still do.
 More I read I became Italian cooking addict.
 After reading everything I got my hands on and I am still a enthusiastic student of art of Italian cooking.
 More I learned; I saw how authentic Italian sauce making is similar to the process of making curries in principle.
 They use different seasonings and ingredients, in essentially similar cooking methods.

-Since then, I am a part of many Facebook groups with great curry recipes from around the world.
+Since then, I have been a part of many Facebook groups with great curry recipes from around the world.
 It makes me really happy following amazing recipes, witnessing so many people cooking delicious food.
 I feel lucky learning tips from other recipes around the world, reading treasured family recipes and being able to incorporate them in my own cooking.